ceharris/single-step-6502/README.md

 The circuit is designed with a diode such that it can be connected to the 6502's RDY input without disrupting other uses of the signal.

+See [single-step-6502.pdf](single-step-6502.pdf) for a full description of the circuit design.